PayPrecisePremium UK Salary Tools

 Childcare can fail even where Child Benefit is not the issue.
 One parent being above £100,000 can knock out Tax-Free Childcare on its own.

-Why it matters: these rules do not test income in the same way.
+Different tests: these rules do not read income the same way.

 Example 3